Sooperfish/Fiji-glTFsplitter/README.md

 # Batch_processing_toolkit
-This repository includes hands-on FIJI macros mainly for Image batch processing.
+This repository includes hands-on FIJI macros mainly for image batch processing.

 ## Table of contents:
 1. Downsampling and upsampling